Shopping

 The best mattress can make a big difference to your life.
 If you can find a mattress that suits your sleep style, supports your body type, and comes in under budget, then you can sleep better at night and wake up feeling well-rested.
 Still, with so many mattress makes and models, it's easy to feel spoiled for choice.

 That's where I come in.
 As H&G's resident sleep editor and in-house expert, I lead a team of mattress testers across America.
 Together, we represent a wide range of sleep needs and body types, so we know the pros and cons of different mattress types for different sleepers.
-We've spent years in the mattress industry, testing a total of 30 innersprings, hybrids, memory foam and latex models in the search to find the world's best mattress.
+We've spent years in the mattress industry, testing a total of 30 innersprings, hybrids, memory foam and latex models in the search to find the best mattress.
+I've seen how a mattress is made all around the world, from the heart of Arizona to the slopes of Scandinavia.

 We sleep on each mattress for eight hours a night, seven nights a week, for at least a month before we write our mattress reviews.
 That's hundreds of hours of testing for pressure relief, thermoregulation, edge support, and motion isolation.
 We also consider the practical side of buying a mattress, including delivery, sleep trials, and the all-important price.
 Our reigning champion is the Saatva Classic Mattress, which combines the airflow and support of an innerspring with the plush comfort of a pillow-top to suit all sleep styles.
 Still, you might find that another one of our top-rated mattresses is a better match for you.